Liverpool fans' fury over flights fiasco

 "I will now have to watch it with my dear wife - but that's not a problem as she's a big Liverpool fan as well."

-Ironically Mr Bolland had been in Poland, which shares a border with Ukraine, on a business trip and to came home to catch the Worldchoice flight.
+Ironically Mr Bolland had been in Poland, which shares a border with Ukraine, on a business trip and to came home to catch his flight.

 - Liverpool fans' Kiev flights cancelled